 Get creative with indoor enrichment & exercise

-Most pet parents adjust their pet’s routine during the summer, with 53% walking their pets at certain times of the day and 41% limiting outdoor activity in general.
-But your pet still needs exercise and stimulation!
+Most pet parents adjust their pet’s routine during the summer, with 51% walking their pets at cooler times of the day and 46% limiting strenuous activity in general.
+But your pet still needs exercise and stimulation.

-Interestingly, 24% of pet parents reported being unaware of opting in for indoor enrichment instead of walking.
-Indoor activities can be a good alternative to keeping your pets entertained.
-Puzzle toys are a great way to stimulate your pet’s brain, and games like hide-and-seek or tug-of-war are fun bonding games that work in a pinch.
+Indoor activities can be a great way to keep your pets entertained.
+Puzzle toys stimulate your pet’s brain, and games like hide-and-seek or tug-of-war are fun bonding activities that burn energy.

 You can also make frozen dog treats with peanut butter, pumpkin, or fruit puree.
 These treats, like this two-ingredient cantaloupe ice cream, are a simple, low-effort, and delicious way to cool down.
-Cats may enjoy our infamous sardine popsicle but if that is too out there, we also have other tasty frozen cat treats to try.
+Cats may enjoy our infamous sardine popsicle—but if that’s too out there, we also have other tasty frozen cat treats to try.

-Below is our guidance on how to navigate your pet’s favorite spots safely this summer.
+But just because a location is pet-friendly doesn’t mean it’s a safety slam dunk.
+Here’s what to know about summer activities like swimming, hiking, and backyard parties.
 For each activity, be sure to bring a collapsible water bowl, plenty of drinking water, food for long days, and a leash to keep your dog close.

 Pool safety for dogs